Sears Home Services

 Gas furnace prices can differ depending on their efficiency and features.
 More efficient furnaces have a higher price tag and models with extra features cost more than basic furnace models.

 • Basic single-stage furnaces operate at one fixed heating output level.
 They are generally less expensive to purchase but might result in less energy efficiency and comfort.
-You’ll typically spend around $3,000 to $4,000 to install a new single-state furnace in most areas.
+You’ll typically spend around $3,000 to $4,000 to install a new single-stage furnace in most areas.

 • Two-stage furnaces have two levels of heating output, allowing them to operate at a lower level when less heating is needed.
 They can be more efficient and comfortable than single-stage furnaces but tend to cost more than single-stage units.
 You can typically expect to spend around $4,000 to $5,000 on a two-stage furnace.